missionmule/avionics-build/README.md

 ## Troubleshooting

-If the client daemon is failing to start, ensure that `serve` is installed globally with `sudo yarn global add serve`
+* If the client daemon is failing to start, ensure that `serve` is installed globally with `sudo yarn global add serve`.
+* Some of the avionics firmware Python packages have a knack for failing on the first build.
+Before restarting the build, first run `sudo rm -rf /opt/mission-mule/firefly-mule`.